 The Ordinary Shares began trading on Nasdaq under the symbol "RZLV" on August 15, 2024.
 The Public Warrants began trading on Nasdaq on August 15, 2024.
 The Armada Units were previously listed on Nasdaq under the symbols "AACI," "AACIW," and "AACIW," respectively.
 The Armada Units began trading on Nasdaq on August 13, 2021 and the Armada Ordinary Shares and Armada Warrants began trading on Nasdaq on November 16, 2021.
 The Armada Units automatically separated into the component securities upon consummation of the Business Combination.
 Prior to the Closing Date, each Armada Unit consisted of one Armada Ordinary Share and one half of one Armada Warrant, whereby each whole Armada Warrant entitled the holder to purchase one Armada Ordinary Shares.
-As of December 19, 2024, there were approximately 2 shareholders of record of Ordinary Shares and one shareholder of record of Warrants.
+As of December [x], 2024, there were approximately 2 shareholders of record of Ordinary Shares and one shareholder of record of Warrants.
 Such numbers do not include beneficial owners holding our securities through nominee names.
-On December 17, 2024, the last reported closing sale prices of our Ordinary Shares and 90.37, respectively.
+On December [x], 2024, the last reported closing sale prices of our Ordinary Shares and Public Warrants were \$[x] and \$[x], respectively